siduck/st/README.md

 # st (Simple Terminal)

-My custom terminal build based on (lukesmith's with some additional patches like newterm , rightclick paste , desktop entry ,sixel, live-reload , anygeometry and sane keybinds) (is functional enough and complete for a terminal).
+My custom terminal build based on (lukesmith's build only for ligatures ) with some additional patches like newterm , rightclick paste , desktop entry ,sixel, live-reload xresources , anygeometry etc!.

 ## Patches: